godaddy/carpenterd/README.md

 defaults from Carpenters configuration.

 **type:** can be supplied as `build` property on the package.json or is extracted from the keywords.
-Defaults to ES6.
+Defaults to Webpack.

 **target:** writes the package and its dependencies to a temporary folder named after `build.id` a unique v4 `id`.
 After building this folder is